6025 Gardena Lane - June's and Stan's Home

 We spent a week in June in San Diego, California with the forensic firearms group.
 (AFTE)

 (Photo on the right is of June and Stan at San Diego, California in June 1995 - AFTE Conference.)

 We later hosted the Holidays at 6025 as was our custom for many years.
 It was a year in which the smile that would light up June's entire face was ever present.
-The setting is also exactly one hundred years later than (1895) the original "221b"(Baker Street) poem by Starrett.
+The setting is also exactly one hundred years later than (1895) the original "221b"(Baker Street) by Starrett.

 I have heard June comment on so many occasions as we sat together in the kitchen in the late afternoon, looking down across the lawn and the hillside -